GwynethLlewelyn/basic-font-replacement/tags/0.0.1/readme.txt

 A very basic plugin just to add some extra local fonts.

+Currently using just the Ardour GM font, a 2000 font designed by Graham Meade (GemFonts/Typothetical) and released as a free font.

 == Installation ==

 1. If you got this plugin in a ZIP file, unzip it, then upload the `basic-font-replacement` directory to the `/wp-content/plugins/` directory on your server.